 Cylinders, Modern Cars, and Engine Types

 So how does all this come together to form the different types of engines that we see on the streets today?
 For starters, you must understand that the number of cylinders a car has the most horsepower it can crank out.
 Torque and power are directly related to the cylinder count of a car, and engines with more cylinders are typically bigger and chug a lot more fuel.

 You might notice that cars are often referred to as “V” or “In-Line” when the cylinders are being described.
 This simply means that the cylinders are in either a V-shape or they are in a straight line.
 In-line engines typically feature 4, 5, or 6 cylinders.
 The V-line cylinder, which can feature 6, 8, 10, or 12, was actually invented to fit more cylinders, thus making it able to produce more torque.

 Some of the more modern models such as Porche and Subaru use neither V-line nor the inline cylinder configuration.
 Instead, both of those models use “flat” or “boxer” engines.
 These unique engines are powerful despite their wonky appearance, and feature cylinders which lay flat on either side of the crankshaft.
 Either way, you will notice that in-line engines are narrower when mounted, comparatively speaking about the V-line models, of course.

 Keep in mind when exploring the different types of car engines out there that V-line engines make for better handling while in-line engines do not.
 This is a design benefit, due to the fact that V-line engines have a much more stable center of gravity.
 Now, when you look at a car and see the symbols such as I-4, I-6, V-8, and V-12 you will finally have an idea of what it means.

-For 24 hour towing el cajon start with East County’s premier service El Cajon Tow Company!
+For Escondido Pool Repair start with Escondido’s premier service The Pool Pros!
 They will get you back on the road in no time!